Pro-NerdX/Raychel/README.md

 ## Renders

-Inside the `renders` directory, there are all renders from the book, made by Raychel.
-As mentioned above, the file format is `.ppm`.
+Inside the `renders <book>` directory, there are all renders from the book, made by Raychel.
+As mentioned above, the file format is `.ppm`. `<book>` indicates, whether the renders are from the state of Raychel from the 1st, 2nd, or 3rd book.

 ### Diffuse Spheres